Umuzi-org/ACN-syllabus/content/agile/agile-triage/_index.md

 This means that your **second highest** priority is giving people feedback on their PRs so that stuff can get merged.
 You will prioritise your peers, and your peers will prioritise you.

-Of course by prioritising **FEEDBACK FIRST** we help things get closed as fast as possible, but it also helps you to learn as fast as possible!
+Of course by prioritising **FEEDBACK FIRST** we help things get closed as fast as possible, but it also helps you learn as fast as possible!
 If you make a mistake or get something right then it's good to know where you stand.

 By always setting up your peers for success, you will be set up for success.